jsgroth/jgenesis/ARCHITECTURE.md

 Repo structure:
 * `common/` contains common library crates
 * `cpu/` contains the CPU emulator and test harness crates
+* `config/` contains the config library crates
 * `backend/` contains the emulation backend crates
 * `frontend/` contains the emulation frontend crates

 The CPU emulators are designed to be usable with any implementation of their respective bus traits.
 The test harnesses provide a bus implementation that maps every address to RAM (which is what the tests expect), while the various consoles provide implementations that emulate the console's memory map.

+The "config" crates contain common structs and enums that are both used in the corresponding backend crate and serialized into the frontend's config file.
+These are in separate crates from the backend cores to improve incremental compilation times, specifically by only re-executing `serde` and `clap` derive macros when needed.

 For the most part, the backends interact with the frontends through trait implementations.
 The backends implement traits that enable frontend features including save states and rewind.
 The frontends provide trait implementations to the backends that enable the backends to display video frames, output audio samples, and persist any save files (e.g. for a cartridge with battery-backed SRAM).
 The frontends are also responsible for passing current emulated controller state to the backends (i.e. which buttons are currently pressed).